 Compartmentalization and miniaturization of device components is essential e.g. to build multifunctional small lab-on-chip devices.
 Transport direction will need functional (nano)gradients along nanopores.
 Localized detection will need (nano) local readout.
 We are exploring the potential of near field modes to localize polymer functionalization in three dimensions at the nanoscale.
-Due to the wavelength region of these near field modes such as surface plasmons this needs visible light (> 470 nm) induced polymerizations.
+Due to the wavelength region of these near field modes and high resolution microscopy techniques such as surface plasmons this needs visible light (> 470 nm) induced polymerizations.
 Currently, we are for example investigating dye-sensitized polymerization using methylene blue or fluoresceine.

-Currently involved team members: Nicole Herzog, Daniel John
+Formerly involved team members: Nicole Herzog, Daniel John

-Funding: Adolf-Messer Stiftung, DFG
+Finished Projects: Adolf-Messer Stiftung, DFG

 N. Herzog, J. Kind, C. Hess and A. Andrieu-Brunsen, „Surface plasmon & visible light for polymer functionalization of mesopores and manipulation of ionic permselectivity“, Chem.
 Commun., 2015, 51, 11697-11700.